mdazlaanzubair/Learn-MERN/Assignment 04/readme.md

 ### Assignment Overview

-This assignment is an online Phonebook where a user can save the contacts.
+This assignment is an online Todo app where a user can list down their daily tasks.
 It is a basic project but implements all CRUD operations that are required in an application.

-This Phonebook application is built with following technologies.
+This Todo application is built with following technologies.

 - HTML/CSS/Javascript
 - [Bootstrap](https://getbootstrap.com/ "Bootstrap") - An open-source CSS framework.